Nat King Cole: Experiences with racism

-In August 1948, Cole purchased a house from Col. Harry Gantz, the ex-husband of silent film actress Lois Weber, in the all-white Hancock Park neighborhood of Los Angeles.
-Shortly thereafter, a burning cross was placed on his front lawn and the property-owners association told Cole they did not want any "undesirables" moving into the neighborhood.
+In August 1948, Cole purchased a house from Col. Harry Gantz, ex-husband of silent film actress Lois Weber, in the all-white Hancock Park neighborhood of Los Angeles.
+Shortly thereafter, a burning cross was placed on the Coles' front lawn.
+The property-owners association told Cole they did not want any "undesirables" in the neighborhood.
 Cole responded, "Neither do I. And if I see anybody undesirable coming in here, I'll be the first to complain."
-His dog died after eating poisoned meat, something likely to be connected to his moving to the neighborhood.
+Cole's dog died after eating poisoned meat, which was likely connected to his moving to the neighborhood.

 In 1956, Cole was contracted to perform in Cuba.
 He wanted to stay at the Hotel Nacional de Cuba in Havana but was refused because it operated a color bar.
 Cole honored his contract, and the concert at the Tropicana Club was a huge success.
 The following year, Cole returned to Cuba for another concert, singing many songs in Spanish.